Rebel1124/algo_trading_and_ML/README.md

 **3. Trading Strategy Returns**

 Using the Techical Indicators calculated from step 2, we were then able to calculate the MACD, RSI, Impulse and Bollinger Bands returns (strategies and trade signals described above).
-Descriptive statistics for each system was also calculated and compared to the assets benchmark Buy&Hold returns.
+In addition, since these strategies were more transparent and customizable, we were able to include a risk metric into the strategies.
+Accordingly, a stop/loss limit of 10% was set for each trade, meaning that if a long position was entered and the asset price fell by more than 10%, then the position was closed and converesely if a short position was enetered and the security price increased by 10% then this position was also closed.
+Thereafter, descriptive statistics and cumulative returns for each system was also calculated and compared to the assets Buy&Hold returns.

-Again this was done for each asset with descriptive statistics and cumulative returns calculated for each.
+This was done for each of the considered securities and the results were then compared to the Random Forest and ANN models.

 <br>